UPDATE AUGUST 2019

-We are looking at alternative ways we can still bring some joy into the lives of these Very Special Kids in the future
+We are looking at alternative ways we can still bring some joy into the lives of these Very Special Kids in the future (John Cook)

-The VSK Day is an annual event organised by the Ulysses Club Melbourne Branch in partnership with Very Special Kids, the National 3 Wheelers Association (Trikes), the Side Car Association and Ulysses Club members who make the day happen and is the major charity supported by the branch.
+The VSK Day was an annual event organised by the Ulysses Club Melbourne Branch in partnership with Very Special Kids, the National 3 Wheelers Association (Trikes), the Side Car Association and Ulysses Club members who make the day happen and is the major charity supported by the branch.

-The day begins early for the organisers with food and decorations to arrange.
+The day began early for the organisers with food and decorations to arrange.
 The Special Kids, their families and Carer's start to arrive around 10am.
 The BBQ is lit.
 The bikes are fired up!
 Faces are painted!
 Food, drinks and lollies are consumed.

 If someone in the club can arrange to get free toys for Santa to hand out this is always welcome, but we have not been able to achieve this every year.

 For every family member of these Very Special Kids it is a day they look forward to with excitement and an event I personally look forward to as a Ulyssian.